Skip to content

 import "github.com/AltairaLabs/PromptKit/runtime/mcp"

-// Connect to MCP server
+// Create MCP registry with server configuration

-mcpClient, err := mcp.NewStdioClient("npx", []string{
+err := mcpRegistry.RegisterServer(mcp.ServerConfig{

 })